Packington: History

 Following the dissolution, Packington passed into the hands of the Duke of Suffolk, who was subsequently executed for treason.
 In 1563 it was granted to the Earl of Huntington, head of the Hastings family, who then resided at nearby Ashby Castle.
 Links with the family continued for over 350 years.
 Successive Earls held advowson regarding the vicars of Packington for most of this period.

 During the English Civil War the vicar, Thomas Pestell, was ejected from the church by Parliamentary troops and replaced by a Mr. Pegg.
 This appears to have been unpopular with the villagers and following the restoration of King Charles Rev. Pestell was himself restored in 1662, continuing in office until his death in 1690.

-In the 1730's Theophilus, the then Earl, commissioned a map of his estates, which was produced in 1735.
+In the 1730s Theophilus, the then Earl, commissioned a map of his estates, which was produced in 1735.
 Packington as shown on the map has the same main routes as the present-day village.
 The map gives field names for the surrounding area, much of which belonged to the Hastings estate.
 It also shows holdings of independent landowners of the time.
 Most of the manor was dedicated to farming, although one area along the road to Normanton, known as Coalpit Heath, was the scene of sporadic coal production and had been since at least the sixteenth century.

 In 1790 Francis, tenth Earl of Huntingdon, gave the manor of Packington to his illegitimate son Charles, who became General Sir Charles Hastings after military service in the Napoleonic Wars.
 Sir Charles married Parnell Abney, heiress to the Abney family of nearby Willesley Hall, and took up residence there.
 On his death in 1823, his son Sir Charles Abney Hastings succeeded.
 He established the first school in Packington (now called "Old School House") and built the bridges over the Gilwiskaw Brook.
 The alliance of the Hastings and Abney families is commemorated in the name of Packington's village inn: The Bull and Lion, formerly known as the Bull's Head and Lion, reflects heraldic symbols of both families.